hyperledger-labs/splice/cluster/README.md

 1. Coordinate with all other SVs to schedule a migration via governance vote.
    For testing (or if our SVs have a governance majority) you can also run `cncluster hard_domain_migration_trigger`.
 1. Make sure that [validators](https://daholdings.slack.com/archives/C06QB1ZEGCE) are informed about the scheduled hard migration, the expected downtime associated with that, and the expected version and migration ID after the migration.
-1. Deactivate our periodic health checks and backups for the target cluster by merging a PR to `main` (close to the scheduled synchronizer pausing date).
+1. Deactivate our periodic health checks, backups and backup status checks for the target cluster by merging a PR to `main` (close to the scheduled synchronizer pausing date).
    If periodic SV runbook redeployments are scheduled for the target cluster, deactivate those as well.
 1. Take down the `multi-validator` stack.
 From the deployment directory on the current release branch, run `CI=true cncluster pulumi multi-validator down`.